boudinfl/acm-cr/README.md

-# Context-aware Citation Recommendation
+# ACM-CR: A Manually Annotated Test Collection for Citation Recommendation

-This repository presents the test collection for context-aware (or local) citation recommendation constructed for running document retrieval experiments.
+This repository contains the test collection for (context-aware) citation recommendation constructed from bibliographic records and open-access papers collected from the ACM Digital Library.

 ## Requirements

 ### Installing required Python modules

 ```
 pip install -r requirements.txt